aceyg48/DSC140_Final/README.md

 Also inside the Python Notebook are calculations I used and a lot of graphs I ended up not using in the end of the report.
 Everything in the excel workbook was used.

+The CSV File is the pokemon dataset used in my report and it was pulled from Kaggle.com